polyfy/polylith/readme.md

 The `loc` column count number of lines of codes under the `src` directory, while `(t)` counts for the `test` directory.

-Let's run all the tests also to see if everything works:
+Let's run all the tests to see if everything works:
 ```
 poly test :env
 ```